Seed7

 Semantics:

 When calling a function a formal 'inout' parameter is set to refer to the corresponding actual parameter.
-In the function it is possible to read and change a formal 'inout' parameter.
+Inside the function it is possible to read and change a formal 'inout' parameter.
 Changing a formal 'inout' parameter changes the actual parameter as well.
 Formal 'inout' parameters have the access right 'var'.

 Syntax: